2 18 M En Pied

 3. Perform the conversion: After establishing the length of the pied, multiply it by 18m (18 pieds).
 This will provide the measurement in centimeters or meters.

 4. Account for potential inaccuracies: Remember that historical measurements often lacked the precision of modern systems.
-Therefore, any conversion will likely involve a degree of approximation.
+So, any conversion will likely involve a degree of approximation.
 This margin of error should be acknowledged in any calculations or interpretations.

 Practical Applications and Implications